 A bath is ideal when treating an entire tank for the prevention of nitrite poisoning or reduction of stress.

 When using bath treatments, weekly water changes of 25 percent should begin one week after initial treatment.
 Do not add any more additional salt once bath treatments have begun.
+This will gradually dilute out the salinity of the water in your aquarium

 Aquarium Water Quality: Nitrogen Cycle.
 Florida Department of Agriculture and Consumer Services